scionassociation/scion-research_I-D/draft-meynell-panrg-scion-research-questions.md

 ### Implications

-Besides general service degradation, a lack of recovery can worsen the impact of a {{wormhole-attack}}.
+Besides general service degradation, a lack of recovery can worsen the impact of a wormhole attack {{wormhole-attack}}.

 ### Mitigation